-Have you tried cauliflower rice?
+Have you tried Cauliflower Rice?

 Being that cauliflower is one of my most favorite vegetables, I knew I’d be a fan long before I tried it.
 Cauliflower’s versatility is endless.
-I find it steps in fabulously on the plant focused table for things like shrimp, scallops and fish, and even steak (my dad would roll his eyes).
+I find it steps in fabulously on the plant based table for things like shrimp, scallops and fish, and even steak (my dad would roll his eyes).
 But rice…. who knew?

 It’s super simple to create cauliflower rice too.
 All you need is a food processor to break the cauliflower down into little rice bits, then it’s ready to use in a recipe.